JeyKul/AOSP-Building-Guide/end.md

 # End
-If you have any questions regarding building Android you can try asking [me for help](t.me/jeykul) on telegram.
+If you have any questions regarding building Android you can try asking [me for help](t.me/jeykul) on Telegram.

 thanks for reading!